DOI-USGS/asc-public-docs/docs/concepts/camera-geometry-and-projections/proj-projections.md

 ```
 Both will produce an identical image footprint when projected.

-## Noteable differences between ISIS and PROJ
+## Notable differences between ISIS and PROJ

 ### Ographic vs Ocentric Latitudes

 PROJ and ISIS approach ocentic and ographic latitudes differently.
 PROJ will always use ographic latitudes for its projections.
-If your PROJ string only defines one radii, you will get ocentric latitudes for the projection since ocentric and ographic are eqaul if your semi-major and semi-minor radii are equal.
+If your PROJ string only defines one radii, you will get ocentric latitudes for the projection since ocentric and ographic are equal if your semi-major and semi-minor radii are equal.

 ISIS allows the user to specify ocentric or ographic latitudes independent of the projection chosen.
 Many projections in ISIS only support sphereical definitions of the projection, but the user can still specify either